frankthamel/SerialTaskExecutor/README.md

 Unlike regular Swift actors, which allow multiple tasks to execute concurrently if a task suspends at an `await` point, `SerialTaskExecutor` guarantees that tasks will fully complete before the next one starts, providing true serial execution.

+## Learn More

+I've written a detailed blog post explaining the journey of building this library, from understanding the problem to implementing the final solution.
+The post walks through:

+- The challenge with Swift's concurrency and ordering of async tasks
+- Why actors don't fully solve the problem (the actor reentrancy issue)
+- Step-by-step implementation of the SerialTaskExecutor
+- Potential pitfalls to avoid (like deadlocks)

+Read the full article: [Building a Serial Task Executor in Swift](https://iosdevlibrary.com/building-a-serial-task-executor-in-swift/)

 ## License

 MIT